mcanlas/presentation-slides/slides/from-kittens-to-cats.md

 ----

-### As long as it is a `Monad`...
+### 🤷🏽 "As long as it's a `Monad`..."

 ----

+- Highly consistent
 - Can use `for-comprehension`
 - Can use `map`
-- Is highly composable and consistent, like "legos"
+- Highly composable, like "legos"
 - Leverages previous experience

 ----